Emilsone/Jquery-food-app/README.md

 # Jquery-food-app
+A
-a simple food app built with jquery and ajax
+simple food app built with jquery and ajax